Sharibo/SeaBattle/README.md

 # Sea battle
 This game I made on [**Glo Academy**](https://glo.academy/) weekly intensive.
 It is only a frontend solution without backend.
-Used javascript for base logic, css and html for visualisation.
+Used javascript for base logic, css and html for visualization.

 Warning: game on russian language.